-- Always make sure that your dog only drinks fresh, clean water.
-Water that has been on your dog’s water bowl for some time does not seem to be too enticing to drink.
-Replace the water in the bowl after it has stayed there unconsumed after some time.
+Always make sure that your dog only drinks fresh, clean water.
+Water that has been in your dog’s water bowl for some time does not seem to be too enticing to drink.
+Replace the water in the bowl after it has stayed there unconsumed for some time.

-- Accessorize.
-Using a dog water fountain like this one may encourage your dog to drink more as it is like he is having fun while drinking.
+Accessorize.
+Using a dog water fountain like this one may encourage your dog to drink more as it is like having fun while drinking.

 If these home remedies do not work, take your pet to the veterinarian.
 Your veterinarian would know better how to address this concern.

 How much water should a puppy drink?
 There is no definite answer to this question.